mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ## Prerequisites

 - AWS account.
 If you don't have an account yet, you can create one here via the [AWS website](https://aws.amazon.com/).
-- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) installed and configured (I tested this with `aws-cli/2.7.31 Python/3.9.11` on Ubuntu Linux)
+- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) installed and configured (I tested with `aws-cli/2.7.31 Python/3.9.11` on Ubuntu Linux)
-- Access permissions on your user (I tested with `AdministratorAccess` policy. `PowerUserAccess` does not suffice since at least the `iam:CreateRole` permission is missing.)
+- Access permissions on your user (I tested with `AdministratorAccess` policy.)
 - default profile and default region set in your AWS CLI config

 If you don't want to setup default profile and region, you can pass the `--profile YOUR_PROFILE` and `--region YOUR_REGION` flags to each of the AWS CLI commands.
 But it's definitely more comfortable to use defaults.